Mercy Ships: Current fleet

+Past Fleet

 Mission

 Mercy Ships is a predominantly Christian interdenominational missionary organization, describing their mission as "bringing hope and healing to the forgotten poor, following the 2,000-year-old model of Jesus".
-The organization treats all patients free of charge, and without regard to their religion, race, or gender.
+The organization treats all patients free of charge without regard to their religion, race, or gender.

-Mercy Ships vessels have visited 601 ports in 55 developing nations.
-Its volunteers have provided services and materials valued at over $1.77 billion.
-Mercy Ships has delivered services to more than 2.8 million direct beneficiaries and Mercy Ships volunteers have performed more than 108,000 free surgical procedures, such as cleft lip and palate, cataract removal, burn contracture release, and orthopedic and facial reconstruction.
-They have:
+Its volunteers have provided services and materials valued at over $1.85 billion.
+Mercy Ships has delivered services to more than 2.87 million direct beneficiaries and Mercy Ships volunteers have performed more than 117,000 free surgical procedures, such as cleft lip and palate, cataract removal, burn contracture release, and orthopedic and facial reconstruction.